Pumping and Steady Streaming driven by Two-Frequency Oscillations of a Cylinder: Analysis of General Frequency Ratios

 \section{Analysis of General Frequency Ratios}

-In the previous section we showed that the steady stream function for frequency ratio $\alpha=2$ contained a term at third order proportional to $\sin(\theta)$ which indicates there is a net force on the fluid.
-In this section we examine the solution structure of $\psi_n$, the solution to the $n^{th}$ order perturbative equation \eqref{Eq:NthOrderEquation}, to determine whether there is a net force on the fluid, and, if so, at what order, for general frequency ratios.
+In the previous section, we showed that the steady stream function for frequency ratio $\alpha=2$ contained a term at third order proportional to $\sin(\theta)$.
+In this section, we examine the solution structure of $\psi_n$, the solution to the $n^{th}$ order perturbative equation \eqref{Eq:NthOrderEquation}, to determine whether there is potentially a net force on the fluid due to the presence of a $\sin(\theta)$ term in the expansion and if so, what order.

-For this analysis it is convenient to express the motion of the cylinder as
+For this analysis, it is convenient to express the motion of the cylinder as

 where gcd$(a, b) = 1$.
-This expression is a slight modification from equation \eqref{Eq:PositionOfCylinder}, and it amounts to different definition of the Reynolds number than the one used in the previous sections.
+This expression is a slight modification from equation \eqref{Eq:PositionOfCylinder}, and it amounts to a different definition of the Reynolds number than the one used in the previous sections.
 We again change reference frames by fixing the cylinder, and the governing equations have the form,

 Expanding

 in the low amplitude limit and substituting this expansion into Equation \eqref{Eq:TwoFrequency Problem}, we obtain successive equations of the form

 The boundary conditions on the cylinder at each order are